GustavoCostaW/firefoxosevents/README.md

 eventsfox
 =========

-App developer to FirefoxOS hackaton in Front In Maceio
+App developed to FirefoxOS hackaton in Front In Maceio